-2 What is Coronavirus / Key Control Measures?
+2 What is Coronavirus / Key Control Measures

 COVID-19 is a new illness that can affect your lungs and airways.
 It's caused by a new (novel) Coronavirus virus called CoronavirusSARS-CoV-2.
-Current evidence suggests that the virus is significantly more infectious than the flu that circulates every winter.
+As we all now know, the virus is more infectious than the flu virus and recent variants (UK and South African) are even more infectious.
 Viruses can be easily spread to other people and patients are normally infectious until all the symptoms have gone.
 COVID-19 may survive on surfaces for up to 72 hours.